-- 5.2.1 In all renovations, alterations and additions to buildings, AES approval in regard to fire safety measures, access for fire vehicles, escape routes and other fire precautions, has to be obtained. - 5.2.2 This approval is in addition to other requirements or approval by other CAG Divisions or other relevant authorities e.g. FSSD, BCA, URA etc. - 5.2.3 Copies of the relevant floor plans indicating the extent of renovations, alterations, and/or additions; together with fire safety measures, e.g. fire exits and signs, etc, shall be extended to AES for comments and approval.
+- 5.2.1 In all renovations, alterations and additions to buildings, AES shall be consulted for changes made to fire safety measures, access for fire vehicles, escape routes and other fire precautions, The CAG project officer must ensure that the fire safety consultation reply from AES is filed for future reference. - 5.2.2 This fire safety consultation reply is in addition to other requirements or approval by other CAG Divisions or other relevant authorities e.g. FSSD, BCA, URA etc. - 5.2.3 Copies of the relevant floor plans indicating the extent of renovations, alterations, and/or additions; together with fire safety measures, e.g. fire exits and signs, etc, shall be extended to AES for comments and approval.
 The co-ordinating division shall ensure that AES comments and/or requirements are complied with and to notify Head, Fire Prevention Section on the completion of such works.

-- 5.2.4 E&D shall be responsible for maintaining fire protection installations.
-E&D shall ensure that both existing and new installations are in their proper working order after renovation, alteration, and/or addition works.
-E&D shall also ascertain that the work does not compromise fire separation of affected areas. - 5.2.5 Permission or clearance from relevant authorities shall be sought and extended to AES.
-Where the approval of FSSD is not required, a copy of the waiver shall be attached to the floor plans extended to AES for their comments and approval. - 5.2.6 Hoarding material used shall be of non-combustible material [i.e. Gypsum Board].
-A copy of the hoarding material and its proof of its non-combustibility shall be extended to AES prior to work commencement.
+- 5.2.4 Permission or clearance from relevant authorities shall be sought and extended to AES.
+Where the approval of FSSD is not required, a copy of the waiver shall be attached to the floor plans extended to AES for their comments and approval. - 5.2.5 Hoarding material used shall be of non-combustible material [i.e. Gypsum Board].
+A copy of the hoarding material and its proof of its non-combustibility shall be submitted to CAG Permit to Work System.